![]() | |

 subconscious memories.”
 She held up a C-shaped metallic device and turned it

-we see what you picture in your mind’s eye.
-It’s absolutely incredible.
-The
+computer.
+Basically, we see what you picture in your mind’s eye.
+It’s an

-deal of useful information using this procedure on a few other individuals.”
+some useful information using this procedure on others.”

 “But